-IB FRENCH SL YEAR 1 AND 2
+IB SPANISH SL YEAR 1 AND 2

-Course No.: 518, 519 IB ITALIAN SL YEAR 1 AND 2 Course No.: 528, 530 IB SPANISH SL YEAR 1 AND 2 Course No.: 550, 560 Grade Offered: 11-12 Credit: 1.0 Examination: Year 1: School Exam Year 2: IB Assessments
+Course No.: 550, 560 Grade Offered: 11-12

+Credit: 1.0 Examination:

+Year 1: School Exam Year 2: IB Assessments

 This course aims to develop international-mindedness through the study of languages, cultures and ideas and issues of global significance.
 Through authentic tasks and activities, students are able to develop their skills in reading, writing, listening and speaking so that they can communicate clearly and effectively in a range of contexts and for a variety of purposes.
 Through the study of language structures, students are able to understand and use language to express and respond to a range of ideas with fluency and accuracy.
 Through the study of multi-modal texts, students are able to identify, organize and present ideas on a range of topics.
 Over the course of two years, students study five themes: identities, experiences, human ingenuity, social organization and sharing the planet.
-By exploring various subtopics related to each theme, students are able to understand and use language appropriate to a range of interpersonal and/or intercultural contexts and audi-An inquiry-based approach ences fosters student curiosity, creativity and lifelong enjoyment of language learning.
+By exploring various subtopics related to each theme, students are able to understand and use language appropriate to a range of interpersonal and/or intercultural contexts and audiences.
+An inquiry-based approach fosters student curiosity, creativity and lifelong enjoyment of language learning.
 This course meets the Group 2 course requirements for the IB Diploma.
 During the second year of the course, students complete the Internal Assessment portion of the IB Exam during the third quarter of the year and sit for Paper 1 and Paper 2 of the IB Exam in the spring.

-IB ITALIAN HL YEAR 1 and 2 Course No.:559, 560 IB SPANISH HL YEAR 1 and 2
+IB FRENCH HL YEAR 1 AND 2 Course No.:570, 571

+B ITALIAN HL YEAR 1 and 2